varul29/SHT31-IOT-Firebase/SHT31/Python/README.md

    ![alt text](https://github.com/varul29/Raspberry-PI-/blob/master/hostid.PNG)

-## How to use firebase after configuration in RPI3
+## How to use firebase after installing Firebase package in RPI3

    Perform all the setup for firebase as mentioned above.

    This code should be used with every script that you will be using to connect to the Firebase database.

     from firebase import firebase

-   ### In last post the data as per mentioned in code and elborated below:
+   ### How to post the data in Firebase database

-   Store the Host ID(provided in firebase database) in variable where you want to send the real time sensor data.
+   - Store the Host ID(provided in firebase database) in variable.

     firebase= firebase.FirebaseApplication('host id mentioned in databse of firebase')

-   Store the readings in variable and convert it into string and using firbase.post then data will be posted to databse of firebase
+   - Store the real time readings in variable and convert the readings into string
+   - The string conversion real time data of sensor will be post to database using "firebase.post"

     result = firebase.post('host id mentioned', {'cTemp':str(cTemp),'ftemp':str(fTemp), 'humidity':str(humidity)})
     print(result)